 They would make a delicious lunch, dinner, or side.
 I hope you try them.
 I’d love your feedback.

-For some background on aquafaba see my Buckwheat, Oatmeal, and Maple Syrup Muffin recipe.
+For some background on aquafaba see our post, Aquafaba: An Easy Vegan Egg Replacer.
+You can also try our Buckwheat, Oatmeal, and Maple Syrup Muffin recipe, all made with aquafaba.

 Crunchy on the outside and creamy like a good potato croquette on the inside, these Chickpea Cakes pack a spicy punch.

 Makes about eight 3 inch cakes